johonma88/hikeup/README.md

 	npm run client && node server.js

-Now, open the local application on port 8080 at the URL: `http://localhost:3000/`.
+Now, open the local application at the URL: `http://localhost:3000/`.

 **Thank you for checking out our work!**